Jimmy McGrory: Kilmarnock

-Celtic manager
+Celtic

 On 24 July 1945, McGrory returned to Parkhead to manage Celtic.
 His first season proved to be difficult, with the side comprising an uneasy blend of veterans and youngsters.
 Winger Jimmy Delaney's sale to Manchester United in February 1946, after asking Celtic for a £2 rise in his weekly wage, and the transfer of Malky MacDonald to Kilmarnock further weakened the side.
 The season then ended in controversy when Celtic lost to Rangers in the semi-final of the Victory Cup, with numerous dubious decisions made against Celtic by a referee who appeared to be affected by alcohol.
 Celtic made a poor start to the following season, winning only one of their first five games.
 A further defeat against Third Lanark in September 1946 saw a large number of fans protest outside the ground, although it was the chairman Tom White who was subject of their criticism and not McGrory.

 In March 1947, Tom White died and director Robert Kelly was elected as his successor as chairman.
 For the next 18 years, Kelly would be the dominant personality at Celtic Park; imposing his will in the running of the club at all levels including having direct involvement in team selection.

 In 1948, the club endured an even worse season, and went into their last league game of the season with the possibility of being relegated.
 Celtic went on to win 3–2 against Dundee, to the relief of all associated with the club.
 McGrory later described Celtic's flirtation with relegation as "the worst experience I've ever had in football."
 In June 1948, McGrory signed Charlie Tully from Belfast Celtic for £8,000.
 Tully was a charismatic performer who combined audacious dribbling with outright showboating and razor sharp wit, making him hugely popular with the Celtic support.
 Celtic also appointed Jimmy Hogan during the summer of 1948 as a coach.
 He had previously worked throughout Europe, notably Hungary, and spent six years as the English FA's coach.
 Hogan only spent two years at Parkhead but is credited with the improvement in Celtic's football in the early 1950s.

 Matters improved in the 1950s, with Bobby Evans, Bertie Peacock, Bobby Collins, along with Tully, making a positive impact on the team.
 In April 1951, a John McPhail goal saw Celtic defeat Motherwell 1–0 in the Scottish Cup Final for the club's first major trophy since the war.
 Two years later, Celtic defeated Arsenal, Manchester United and Hibernian to win the Coronation Cup, a one-off tournament held in May 1953 to commemorate the coronation of Elizabeth II.